Bionic (Christina Aguilera album): Initial reviews

 Bionic received generally mixed reviews from music critics at the time of its release.
-At Metacritic, which assigns a normalized rating out of reviews from mainstream publications, the album has an average score of 56, based on twenty-one reviews.

 In a positive review, AllMusic editor Stephen Thomas Erlewine opined that the "robot-diva hybrids are often interesting even when they stumble".
 Margaret Wappler of the Los Angeles Times said that Aguilera's "hyper-sexed lover bot" persona is the album's "most successful vein".
-Pete Paphides of The Times gave the album four out of five stars and found it sounding "older and more confident" than her previous work.
+Pete Paphides of The Times found it sounding "older and more confident" than her previous work.
 Kitty Empire, writing in The Observer, found it to be "very strong, but only in parts", and said that its strength "lies in its core limb-shaking sass, even as it confuses girl-on-girl action with sisterhood."
 Drew Hinshaw of The Village Voice called it "precisely produced club-pop that moves bodies, if not spirits."
 Alexis Petridis, writing in The Guardian, commented that Bionic is an "occasionally brilliant and brave, occasionally teeth-gritting and stupid album."

 It was criticized as an attempt to take advantage of electropop's popularity and imitate the sound and image of Lady Gaga.
-Slant Magazine's Eric Henderson said that it is as "efficient a pop entertainment" as was Britney Spears' Circus, but felt that its attempt at hedonistic themes "feels synthetic and compulsory."
+Slant Magazines Eric Henderson said that it is as "efficient a pop entertainment" as was Britney Spears's album Circus, but felt that its attempt at hedonistic themes "feels synthetic and compulsory."
 Andy Gill of The Independent said that, apart from its basic R&B balladry, the album imitates Spears' and Janet Jackson's "electro-R&B schtick" to disguise Aguilera's "lack of any original approach."
 Jon Pareles, writing in The New York Times, remarked that its musical direction "makes her sound as peer-pressured as a pop singer can be."
 Omar Kholeif of PopMatters said that the album is not good because of "Aguilera's overzealous penchant for excess", while Entertainment Weeklys Leah Greenblatt blamed her "penchant for stock step-class beats and an aggressive, exhausting hypersexuality."
 The A.V.
 Clubs Genevieve Koski wrote that the album sounds "muddled" because of its heavy reliance on a cadre of songwriters and producers.
-Dan Martin of NME said that the occasionally "daring" tracks are marred by ordinary house licks that inhibit Aguilera's singing.
+Dan Martin of NME said that the occasionally "daring" tracks are marred by ordinary house-licks that inhibit Aguilera's singing.

-Billboard described the album as the "best mainstream pop album of the year thus far" upon its release.
+Billboard described Bionic as the "best mainstream pop album of the year thus far" upon its release.
 Conversely, Entertainment Weekly later named Bionic the fifth worst album of 2010 in a year-end list.